 - Find those notes on the chart and see which bars they overlap.

-- Identify where most practice songs feel easiest?that is likely your tessitura, not the edges.
+- Notice where most of your practice songs feel easiest—that is likely your tessitura.

-- Use the Tone Generator to hear any note on the chart and check pitch with the Pitch Detector.
+- Optional: hear any note on the Tone Generator and check pitch with the Pitch Detector.

 Common mistakes when reading a chart